rollbar/rollbar.js/sdks/rollbar.js/README.md

 Rollbar.js supports React applications with no additional configuration required.
 For apps using React 15.2 and later, production error messages are automatically decoded.

+### Create React App

+The easiest way to integrate with an app managed via [create-react-app](https://github.com/facebook/create-react-app) is to place our snippet from above in your `public/index.html` file.
+It is possible to enable reporting only in production by setting `enabled: ('%NODE_ENV%' === 'production')` in your `_rollbarConfig`.
+See the [section on environment variables](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#referencing-environment-variables-in-the-html) in the `create-react-app` documentation.

 ### Angular 1

 The [community library](https://github.com/tandibar/ng-rollbar) which provides the machinery for